SDKs

 }

 The SDK returns a SdkProtectionPlanResponse whose execution block tells the caller how to protect the object locally.
-The platform does not receive plaintext at any point.
+The platform does not receive plaintext at any point during these control-plane calls.

 Every method on Client maps to a single /v1/sdk/* route.